Mikhail Soutchanski, ProfessorPhD in Artificial Intelligence, University of Toronto, Canada

 Some of my

 Unfortunately I am unable to respond to emails about graduate admission or possibility of working with me.
 Please contact the Ryerson School of Graduate Studies or the CS Graduate Program Assistant.
-If you have been admitted to Ryerson, please feel free to reach out if you're interested in discussing research opportunities in my group.
+If you have been admitted to Ryerson, feel free to reach out if you're interested in discussing research opportunities in my group.
 I would strongly recommend to browse my recent research papers before you contact me and write why do you think our research interests match well.
-If you have published research papers, inform me.
+If you have published research papers yourself, inform me.